 SEC.
-6.18 ADDITIONAL TERMS AND CONDITIONS
+6.18 ADDITIONAL TERMS & CONDITIONS

 The state reserves the right to add terms and conditions during contract negotiations.
-These terms and conditions will be within the scope of the RFP and will not affect the proposal evaluations.
+These terms and conditions will be within the scope of the RFP and will not affect the evaluation of proposals.

 SEC.
 6.19 HUMAN TRAFFICKING